Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Are Beans And Rice Good For Weight Loss?

-Yes, beans and rice are good for weight loss if taken in moderation, as they are packed full of the right macro and micronutrients.
+Yes, beans and rice are good for weight loss if taken in moderation, as they contain the right macro and micronutrients.

-You should keep in mind that rice and beans are still carbs, and you should combine them with sufficient exercise and not go overboard with the total daily amount.
+You should remember that rice and beans are still carbs and combine them with sufficient exercise and not go overboard with the total daily amount.

-That being said, they do contain a lot of complex carbs if you choose the right ones.
-More on that shortly.
+That being said, they contain many complex carbs if you choose the right ones, which is essential for muscle health.

 What that means is that the energy contained in them is classed as having a low glycemic index (GI) [1].
 As a result, it takes the body more time to process the carbs and turn them into glucose.